evolbeginner/rrtc/README.md

 # rrtc
-A script to do probability-based relaxed time constraint (RTC)-based dating.
+A script to do probability-based relaxed time constraint **(pRTC)**-based dating.

+One of the main challenges in molecular dating is the lack of maximum calibrations.
+To overcome this difficulty, the concept of relative time constrain (RTC) was proposed by using information beyond fossils to provide additional time constraints.

 # Installation
 Make sure RUBY is installed.
 Ensure the following RUBY packages have been installed.
 Otherwise, please use "gem install package_name" to install.